VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Yunno what else is bullshit?
 The fact that all of these ads are 'personalized' to the point that collecting crazy amounts of information on individuals is expected and almost inevitable online, even with a pile of tracking blocking extensions and a DNS blackhole like [pi-hole](https://pi-hole.net).
 This could, and should, be a rant of it's own.
 Being spied on by our own devices is 100% not okay and it's one of the biggest reasons that they way we interact with computers sucks.

-## Storing Information Sucks
+### Storing Information Sucks

 Storing your data blows.
 Users have to contend with backups, backups for you backups, bitrot, file size vs compression, what file system to use, how to make backups actually convenient, mirroring information between systems with limited bandwidth, etc. But to start somewhere let's just look at archival:

-### Archival
+#### Archival

 Digital archival on 'cold storage' sucks.
-For one, that cold storage is ofter either a PITA to attach in the first place, Usually using either using a slow USB interface, an expensive and far-from-universal thunderbolt one, or, if you want to go very bulk storage, requiring a specialized PCIe card which is meant for servers which brings along it's own pile of issues.
+For one, that cold storage is often either a PITA to attach in the first place, Usually using either using a slow USB interface, an expensive and far-from-universal thunderbolt one, or, if you want to go very bulk storage, requiring a specialized PCIe card which is meant for servers which brings along it's own pile of issues.

 But even once you have everything attached, most of the time backups are pain to run.
 You can always do the lazy copy-and-replace-existing method, but that's painfully slow as it has to check all the current files instead of just doing the logical thing and comparing two indexes, but, of course, most file systems don't support this index based method.
 Sure, there's software to add it, like Bvckup, but most that I can find is paid or not something I would trust.

 Using Git (or GitAnnex) is of course an option, but that has a higher barrier to entry to learn than seems reasonable.
-At the same time having actual file versioning needs to be a thing, something better than having `meh1.docx`, `meh2.docx`,`meh3final.docx`, and `meh3.5.finaler.docx`, even if it is still storing the file in full (though hopefully compressed) behind the scenes.
+At the same time having actual file versioning needs to be a thing, something better than having `untitled.docx`, `untitled.docx`,`untitled3final.docx`, and `untitled3.5.finaler.docx`, even if it is still storing the file in full (though hopefully compressed) behind the scenes.

 But, on the note of indexes, why are tools to provide a disk-offline index not better.
 From what I can find, [catcli](https://github.com/deadc0de6/catcli) and [Virtual Volumes View](http://vvvapp.sourceforge.net) are the main two options, and both are bit out of the way to use, compared to just having it be natively in the file browser.